Joaopmsitz/cybersecurity-labs/microsoft-security/official-certification-labs/sc-200/03-configure-microsoft-sentinel/README.md

 | project ObservableValue
 ```

-This allows the observable value associated with the indicator to be isolated from the other threat intelligence fields.
+This query projects the observable value associated with the threat intelligence indicator.

 ---

 ### 4. Log Retention

-Configured the retention settings for the `SecurityEvent` table.
+Configured the retention settings for the `SecurityEvent_CL` table.

 | Tier            | Retention |
 | --------------- | --------- |